EricTendian/iit.io/README.md

 iit.io
 ======

-Small web applications built for use by students at the Illinois Institute of Technology.
+Small web applications and other programs built for use by students at the Illinois Institute of Technology.